kenstott/hasura-connectors/spark-connector/README.md

   "remoteFiles": [
     "https://cdn.wsform.com/wp-content/uploads/2020/06/industry.csv"
   ],
+  // Define XML elements to be used to generate a dataframe
+  // Remember, the file also has to be included in your local files - or in
+  // "remoteFiles" above
+  "xml": {
+    "test.xml": [{ "rowTag":  "food"}]
+  },
   // Define Excel sheets to be used to generate a dataframe
   // Remember, the file also has to be included in your local files - or in
   // "remoteFiles" above